 Local, Regional, and State Incentives

-In South Carolina, there is no state property tax, wholesale tax, local income tax, inventory tax, or unitary tax on worldwide profits.
-The state sales and use tax rate is 5%.
-Horry County assesses an additional 3%, and the City of Myrtle Beach assesses an additional 1%.
+There are a wide range of sales tax exemptions that will significantly reduce start-up and annual operating costs.
+The state Sales and Use Tax rate is 6 percent.
+Horry County assesses an additional 2 percent, and the city of Myrtle Beach assesses an additional 1 percent.
 Out-of-state sales are exempted.
-Use tax credits are available for tangible personal property purchases made out of state.
+Use Tax credits are available for tangible personal property purchases made out of state.

 Exemptions include state sales tax on: